What is Application Security Posture Management (ASPM)?

 • Integration with DevSecOps Pipeline: ASPM allows security checks to be automated and integrated into the software development lifecycle.
 This helps organizations identify and remediate vulnerabilities early in the development process when they are most cost-effective to fix and prevent critical issues from reaching production.
 It also involves continuous monitoring of applications to detect new vulnerabilities that may emerge over time and to ensure that security controls remain effective.

-• Reporting: ASPM tools generate reports and dashboards that provide visibility into an organization's application security posture.
+• Reporting: ASPM platforms generate reports and dashboards that provide visibility into an organization's application security posture.
 These reports provide executive awareness and help security teams and stakeholders understand the risks associated with products, applications, and assets to make informed decisions about remediation efforts.
-Reporting should be real time and customizable to specific roles and business needs.
+Reporting should be real-time and customizable to specific roles and business needs.

-• Developer Experience and Collaboration: ASPM improves developers' experience by keeping them in established workflows and tooling through bi-directional integrations with ticketing and messaging systems and up-leveling security knowledge through targeted training and knowledge bases.
+• Developer Experience and Collaboration: ASPM improves developers' experience by keeping them in established workflows and tooling through bi-directional integrations with ticketing and messaging systems and leveling up security knowledge through targeted training and knowledge bases.

-• Compliance Monitoring and Reporting: ASPM tools help organizations provide security assurance and prove compliance with relevant security standards, regulations, and best practices.
+• Compliance Monitoring and Reporting: ASPM helps organizations provide security assurance and prove compliance with relevant security standards, regulations, and best practices.
 This includes providing auditable paper trails to prove compliance with frameworks like OWASP (Open Web Application Security Project) and industry-specific standards like PCI and HIPAA.

-• Tool Rationalization: ASPM helps organizations see the level of tooling adoption, coverage, and overlap across the software development ecosystem to identify gaps, eliminate redundancies, and optimize tooling.
+• Tool Rationalization: ASPM helps organizations see the level of tooling adoption, coverage, and overlap across the software development ecosystem to identify gaps, eliminate redundancies, and optimize tooling usage.

 How does Application Security Posture Management compare with other security categories?